ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 $$IN_{Ash, j} + IN_{Bruce, j} + ... + IN_{Xavier, j} + IN_{Zeus, j} = 3$$

-where j is each day from May 15th to June 10th.
+where $j$ is each day from May 15th to June 10th.

 Cool, that wasn't too painless, and now we have our first constraint.
 Let's press on!